These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications, and include a downloadable PDF.

 Indications

-The history of the changes in the indications for MAOIs, that are in the PDR and similar sources, relating to approvals by the FDA, is lost in the mists of time.
-I consulted the eminent historian of science, Professor Edward Shorter, on this matter recently, and even he had lost track of what had happened.
+The history of the changes in the indications for MAOIs that are in the PDR, and similar sources, relate to approvals by the FDA, and are lost to the mists of time.
+I consulted the eminent historian of science, Professor Edward Shorter, on this, and even he had lost track of what had happened.
 One might argue that hardly matters, but that is true only if one recognises the caveats stated above.
 Nevertheless, a couple of brief observations may illustrate the chaotic and arbitrary nature of events.

 In the 1975 PDR, tranylcypromine was approved for ‘severe endogenous depression’ (i.e., melancholia).
 However, by the turn of the millennium this had somehow shifted to ‘major depressive disorder’ without melancholia.